WalletGuruLLC/wg-frontend/README.md

 .vscode
   └─ Recommended extensions and settings for VSCode users apps
-  ├─ <app>-main
-  |   └─ Next.js app that maps every microfrontend to its correspondant url
-  ├─ <app>-<microfronted>
+  ├─ admin
-  |   └─ Next.js app that serves a specific microfrontend
+  |   └─ Next.js app that serves the admin webapp
   └─ more...
 packages
   ├─ ui